 After initial recognition, investment properties are measured at fair value.
-Fair values are determined annually by external independent professional valuers with appropriate and recognised professional gualifications and recent experience in the location and category of their intended use.
-If the resulting carrying amount of the asset exceeds its recoverable amount, an impairment property being valued.
-Valuers use either the discounted cash flow method or the capitalisation of net income loss is recognised.
-The capitalisation rate is arrived at method or a combination of the methods.
-Gains or losses by reference to the actual rate payable on borrowings arising from changes in the fair values are included in for development purposes or, with regard to that part profit or loss for the period in which they arise.
-In the of development cost financed out of general funds, the weighted average cost of borrowings. prior period, unrealised gains, net of deferred tax, were transferred to a non-distributable reserve in the statement of changes in equity.
-Unrealised losses, net of deferred 1.3 Financial instruments tax, were transferred to a non-distributable reserve to the extent that the decrease did not exceed the amount held Financial assets and liabilities are recognised in the in the non-distributable reserve. group's statements of financial position when the group
+Fair values are determined annually by external independent professional valuers with appropriate and recognised professional qualifications and recent experience in the location and category of property being valued.
+Valuers use either the discounted cash flow method or the capitalisation of net income method or a combination of the methods.
+Gains or losses arising from changes in the fair values are included in profit or loss for the period in which they arise.
+In the prior period, unrealised gains, net of deferred tax, were transferred to a non-distributable reserve in the statement of changes in equity.
+Unrealised losses, net of deferred tax, were transferred to a non-distributable reserve to the extent that the decrease did not exceed the amount held in the non-distributable reserve.